Milton Keynes Dons F.C.: Origins

 Milton Keynes, about 45 mi north-west of London in Buckinghamshire, was established as a new town in 1967.
 In the absence of a professional football club representing the town—none of the local non-league teams progressed significantly through the English football league system or "pyramid" over the following decades—it was occasionally suggested that a Football League club might relocate there.
 There was no precedent in English league football for such a move between conurbations and the football authorities and most fans expressed strong opposition to the idea.
 Charlton Athletic briefly mooted moving to "a progressive Midlands borough" during a planning dispute with their local council in 1973, and the relocation of nearby Luton Town to Milton Keynes was repeatedly suggested from the 1980s onwards.
 Another team linked with the new town was Wimbledon Football Club.

 Wimbledon, established in south London in 1889 and nicknamed "the Dons", were elected to the Football League in 1977.
-They thereafter went through a "fairytale" rise from obscurity and by the end of the 1980s were established in the top division of English football.
+They thereafter went through a "fairytale" rise from obscurity and by the end of the 1980s were established in the top division of English football, as well as winning the 1988 FA Cup final.
 Despite Wimbledon's new prominence, the club's modest home stadium at Plough Lane remained largely unchanged from its non-league days.
 The club's then-owner Ron Noades identified this as a problem as early as 1979, extending his dissatisfaction to the ground's very location.
 Interested in the stadium site designated by the Milton Keynes Development Corporation, Noades briefly planned to move Wimbledon there by merging with a non-league club in Milton Keynes, and bought debt-ridden Milton Keynes City.
 However, Noades then decided that the club would not gain sufficient support in Milton Keynes and abandoned the idea.

 In 1991, after the Taylor Report was published recommending the redevelopment of English football grounds, Wimbledon left Plough Lane to groundshare at Crystal Palace's ground, Selhurst Park, about 6 mi away.
 Sam Hammam, who then owned Wimbledon, said the club could not afford to redevelop Plough Lane and that the groundshare was a temporary arrangement while a new ground was sourced in south-west London.
 A new stadium for Wimbledon proved difficult to achieve.
 Frustrated by what he perceived as a lack of support from Merton Council, Hammam began to look further afield and by 1996 was pursuing a move to Dublin, an idea that most Wimbledon fans strongly opposed.
 Hammam sold the club to two Norwegian businessmen, Kjell Inge Røkke and Bjørn Rune Gjelsten, in 1997, and a year later sold Plough Lane to Safeway supermarkets.
 Wimbledon were relegated from the Premier League at the end of the 1999–2000 season.